 CBD isolate is the purest form possible of CBD because it has been separated from all of the plant extracts, leaving a product that is 99 percent cannabidiol.
 Isolate is tasteless and odor free, there is more precise control of the amount of CBD in a product.

 How to Add CBD Oil to an Animals Diet

 If you think that CBD oil sounds like the right treatment for your customers, then there are different methods for adding CBD to their diet.
 These include: tinctures, capsules, topicals and treats.

 CBD May Benefit Your Patients and Your Practice

 Many Veterinarians are curious about the potential benefits of CBD.
 With the benefits being incredible for animals, more and more people are seeking the treatment for their furry friends.
-Offering CBD products during your treatment sessions or as a dietary supplement between sessions may be a valuable asset to your patients and your practice.
+Offering CBD products during your treatment sessions or as a supplement between sessions maybe a valuable asset to your patients and your practice.
 CBD is not a medication; it is not intended to treat or cure any medical condition.
-CBD is a potentially beneficial dietary supplement that may enhance the function of the endocannabinoid system.
+CBD is a potentially beneficial supplement that may enhance the function of the endocannabinoid system.

 The American Holistic Veterinary Medical Association did a study called “Consumers’ Perceptions Of Hemp Products For Animals” wherein they performed an anonymous survey of 632 pet owners who buy hemp products for their animals1.